VraiHack/Offensive-Hardware-Security/README.md

-### main objectives from this bibliographic search:
+### Main objectives from this bibliographic search:
 -------------------------------------------------------------------------------------------------------------------------------
 First, having full image on the hardware security attacks (no cover for counter-measures) by presenting them without complexity.
 And second, to demonstrate the importance of these attack by examples.